Victims and Villains: Writing about Peace and Violence (WR 100)

 Marian Crotty is an assistant professor in the Writing Department and regularly teaches Travel Writing, Effective Writing, and Nonfiction Writing.
 Her writing has appeared in national literary journals such as The Gettysburg Review, Guernica, The New England Review, and The Southern Review; her writing awards include scholarships to The Bread Loaf and Sewanee Writers’ Conferences, and artist residency at Yaddo, and a Fulbright grant to The United Arab Emirates.

 We like to think of ourselves as unique beings, but are we?
-To what extent are we products of our society, shaped by our social class, race/ethnicity, gender?
-Stories about who we are lead to the creation of data which needs to be analyzed in order to be understood.
-So social research is about telling and interpreting stories.
-The pairing of this course with Writing provides students with the tools to understand patterns in people’s stories that illustrate the relationship between individuals and society.
+To what extent are we products of our society, shaped by our social class, race/ethnicity, and gender?
+The focus of this course is on the relationship between individuals and the social world, particularly the ways in which humans interact, and how this interaction is affected by one’s position in the social structure.
+The pairing of this course with Writing provides students with the tools to understand patterns in people’s stories that illustrate the relationship between individual and society.

 Dr. Vann came to Loyola in 1987 after receiving a Ph.D. in Sociology from The University of Arizona.
 Included among her activities through the years are co-coordinating the Gender Studies minor, directing Loyola’s Summer Program in Prague, advising many students and serving as co-moderator of SPECTRUM.
 Her current research focuses on Czechs’ stories about experiences under communism and post-communism, and what these stories tell us about the impact of communism on identity.